freeman-lab/regional/README.md

 [![Latest Version](https://img.shields.io/pypi/v/regional.svg)](https://pypi.python.org/pypi/regional)
 [![Build Status](https://img.shields.io/travis/freeman-lab/regional/master.svg)](https://travis-ci.org/freeman-lab/regional)

-manipulation and display of spatial regions in python, useful when working with geometries, maps, feature extraction, or other spatial analysis, small and light-weight, built on `numpy` and `scipy`, and designed to be composed with other modules
+> manipulation and display of spatial regions in python

+This package makes it easy to display spatial regions, and is useful when working with geometries, maps, feature extraction, or other spatial analysis.
+Designed to be small and light-weight, built on [`numpy`](https://github.com/numpy/numpy) and [`scipy`](https://github.com/scipy/scipy), and composes with other modules for image analysis and display.

 ### install